SAIDProtocol/ICNInteroperability/README.md

 ```
 java -classpath $EXECUTE edu.rutgers.winlab.consumer.RunConsumer %output% static|dynamic %clientDomain% %clientName% %dstDomain% %name% [%version%|%input%]
 ```
+You can specify sleep time in the input (e.g., sleep=xxx).
+The server should wait for xxx ms before responding.
+However, do not set sleep > 4000, since this is the timeout time in CCN.
+You will not get response if you specify a large value.

 ## Task list
 - [x] Skeleton of adapters, demultiplexing items, canonical formats